CUBRID/cubrid-manual/en/sql/user_schema.rst

 .. note::

     Since version 11.2, "Schema ≒ Database" has been changed to "Schema ≒ User".
 Before version 11.2, there was only a single schema in the database.
-Since version 11.2, users are used as a single schema.
+Since version 11.2, schema is available for each user.
 It is not possible to access a table owned by another user only by the table name.
 Tables can be accessed using the schema (owner) name as a prefix.

     The following difference occurs in demodb, which is the default example database.